-COUNSELING SERVICES
+ADVISING SERVICES

-Counseling services are available to aid students in defining, planning, and achieving their educational goals.
-Academic Advisors are available to assist students with academic and career interests.
-Testing services are available including: CLEP, ASSET, COMPASS, a variety of interest inventories, and career exploration.
-Students planning to transfer to senior colleges, such as Arkansas State University, the University of Arkansas, Southeast Missouri State University, and other institutions should work closely with their academic advisor to assure the transfer of credits.
+Advising services are available to aid students in defining, planning, and achieving their educational goals.
+Advising specialists are available to assist students with academic and career interests.
+Testing services are available including: CLEP, COMPASS, a variety of interest inventories, and career exploration.
+Students planning to transfer to senior colleges, such as Arkansas State University, the University of Arkansas, Southeast Missouri State University, and other institutions should work closely with their advisor to assure the transfer of credits.

-Career Counseling - To assist students in career planning, the College provides career information services .
+Career Counseling - To assist students in career planning, the College provides career information services.
 Information about a wide range of careers and assessment services are available to assist students in defining their career and educational goals.
-The Placement Office also provides workshops and other assistance relative to resume writing and job interviewing techniques, as well as information relative to local job opportunities through its virtual career center found at ANC's home page www.anc.edu.
+Workshops and other assistance relative to resume writing and job interviewing techniques, are provided as well as information relative to local job opportunities through its virtual career center found at ANC's home page www.anc.edu.